couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 ###Providing Advanced Settings

 As of Couchbase Server 2.2+, when you create a new replication, you can also provide internal settings and choose the protocol used for replication at the destination cluster.
-For earlier versions of Couchbase Server, these internal settings were only available via the REST-API, see
+For earlier versions of Couchbase Server, these internal settings were only available via the REST-API, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings)

 1. In the `Create Replication` panel, click `Advanced Settings`.
     Additional options appear in the panel.

 2. For `XDCR Protocol` select Version 1 or Version 2.
-This defaults to Version 2 where the versions mean:
+This defaults to Version 1.
+You can also change this setting via the REST-API for  XDCR internal settings we provide above or in Couchbase Server 2.2+, you can use  [`couchbase-cli` Tool](#couchbase-admin-cli-xmem").

     - Version 1 - uses the memcached protocol for replication.
 This increases XDCR throughput at destination clusters.